(This page not dependent on operating system)

 4) Programs: Adobe Acrobat Reader and Winamp mentioned above are programs that can be downloaded for free.
 Many free programs are available for just about any purpose you can think of.
 There are programs to replaces Microsoft Office.
 See the discussion below on games for additional instructions on full programs.

 The most common and important update is to Anti-Virus software.
 If you don't download a new data file frequently, you may not have adequate protection.
 All major anti-virus software companies provide the updates on line.
 Some are free and some require a subscription.
+Usually the free version requires manual updates and the pay version does it automatically.

 Most updates install automatically after downloading, so not much user intervention is needed.